Radian Group: Radian Companies

 Radian is a group of separately capitalized companies that share a unified strategic focus.
 Radian's core business, Radian Guaranty Inc., provides private mortgage insurance to protect lenders from default-related losses, facilitate the sale of low-down-payment mortgages in the secondary market and enable homebuyers to purchase homes with down-payments less than 20%.
 In 2019 it had a net income of $672.3 million.
 Vanguard Group Inc, FMR LLC, Blackrock Inc are some of the highest stock holders of Radian Group Inc.

+Acquisitions

+In December 2025, it was announced that Radian had received all regulatory approvals for its planned US$1.7 billion acquisition of Inigo Limited, a specialty insurer operating through Lloyd’s of London.
+The deal would see Inigo operate as a Radian business unit while retaining its London presence.